Code-Institute-Submissions/datacentric-project/README.md

 ### Media

-- The photos used on this site were obtained via a Google search for images labelled for reuse
+- The photos used on this site were obtained via a Google search for images labelled for noncommercial reuse